Website post or page (general treatment)

-- Give the title of post/page (no italics).
+- Give the title of the post/page (no italics).
 If there is no title, give a short descriptive phrase in square brackets.
-If material is non-routine, add description of form in square brackets.
+If the material is non-routine, add a description of form in square brackets.

-- Give URL of post/page (archived URL if available; click date stamp to access) or of home page, whichever is more direct/reliable.
-If website name is different from URL, add this to the entry (see 'Fry' example above).
+- Give URL of post/page (archived URL if available; click date stamp to access) or of the home page, whichever is more direct/reliable.

 - Provide a retrieval date for references where the content changes over time, such as for non-archived social media pages.